Death of NSF soldier Gavin Chan affected morale on the ground: Senior commanders

 "(This is) especially for those who were within the same Bionix vehicle and those in his platoon."

-Military Expert (ME) 6 Luke Goh, commander of the forward support group that provides medical assistance during the training exercise, said 3SG Chan's death made an "impact" on his fellow National Service colleagues.
+Military Expert (ME) 6 Luke Goh, commander of the forward support group whose wide-ranging responsibilities include providing medical assistance during the training exercise, said 3SG Chan's death made an "impact" on his fellow National Service colleagues.

-To that end, Brigadier General (BG) Tan added that "special arrangements" were made so that platoon mates could send off 3SG Chan's body and attend his funeral back in Singapore last month.
+To that end, BG Tan added that "special arrangements" were made so that platoon mates could send off 3SG Chan's body and attend his funeral back in Singapore last month.

 "I think that was an important form of closure for them to come together and show support for 3rd Sergeant Gavin, who was very much a treasured commander of the unit," he said.